 The underlying reminder that she loved me when no one else could be bothered and that I should be thankful for everything has me questioning my loyalty and ability to forgive.

 People tell me: “You don’t owe her an explanation” or “Just ignore her,” but they don’t understand why I can’t.

 It isn’t easy, but it is possible with these tools:

 Deborah Horton, a licensed clinical professional counselor, shares that repetition and reinforcement are the keys to teaching your brain how to believe that you are not at fault.

 You are losing a person that you loved, and a person that loved you in their way, when you leave the shackles of trauma bonds behind.

-This type of abuse can lead to emotional dysregulation, which leaves the survivor adrift in the sea of emotions, sometimes not even aware of which feeling they are experiencing.
+This type of abuse can lead to emotional dysregulation, leaving the survivor adrift in the sea of emotions, sometimes unaware of which feeling they are experiencing.